pinobatch/240p-test-mini/nes/README.md

 You can also burn it to an NES cartridge with an UNROM board.
 Full instructions are in `making-carts.md`.

-Once the test is running, the credits will appear.
+Once the suite is running, the credits will appear.
 You can navigate the menu with the Control Pad and the A and B Buttons.
-There are two pages of tests, the first with mostly still images and the second with more interactive tests.
-In each test, you can press B to exit or Start to display instructions.
-The test instructions are also available in `helppages.txt` in the suite's source code.
+There are two pages of tests, one with mostly still images and the other with more interactive tests.
+Each test is controlled with the Control Pad and the A and Select Buttons.
+To show help for any test, press Start or read `src/helppages.txt`.
+To leave a test, press the B Button.

 Versions
 --------